enindu/palette/README.md

 Palette is a simple library to add ANSI colors to terminal output.

-Under the hood, Palette uses `fmt.Sprintf` function to format input, `bytes.Buffer` struct to concatenate strings, and `Writer` method of `io.Writer` interface to write output.
-It does not use traditional `fmt` functions to write.
+Under the hood, Palette uses [fmt.Sprintf](https://pkg.go.dev/fmt#Sprintf) function to format input, [bytes.Buffer](https://pkg.go.dev/bytes#Buffer) struct to concatenate strings, and [bytes.Buffer.WriteTo](https://pkg.go.dev/bytes#Buffer.WriteTo) method to write output.
+It does not use traditional [fmt](https://pkg.go.dev/fmt) functions to write.

 See [documentation](https://pkg.go.dev/github.com/enindu/palette) for more information.